thcasey3/lrengine/docs/source/define_patterns.rst

 Defining patterns
 =================

 You may define patterns to classify by.
 If a single pattern or list of patterns is given, the columns will be named according to the patterns and a bool will be supplied indicating the pattern was or was not found.
-This example adds the column "sample1" and puts True where found, False where not found,
+This example adds the column "sample1" and puts **True** where found, **False** where not found,

 .. code-block:: python

+    import lrengine as lr

     path = "/path/to/directory/"
     lrobject = lr.start(path, patterns="sample1") # single pattern